optimistic-ish/Bar-code/README.md

 To build just make sure you include stbi libraries too.

 ## To compile the code:
-You can just type make.bat in the terminal (for gcc) and it should create an exe file with the name BarCode.exe
+You can just type make.bat in the terminal (for gcc) or just open the make.bat file and it should create an exe file with the name BarCode.exe
 ```make.bat```
 **If this doesn't work, you can do the following:**
 Change directory of terminal to the folder containing the source code and type: